Skip to Main Content

 • text-shadow-lg

-But you can add as many as you like.
-Here's how they look.
+You can add as many as you like.
+Check out the Tailwind Play example.

-The classes that have been added will appear in Tailwind CSS IntelliSense when writing something like text-sh for example.
+The new classes will appear in Tailwind CSS IntelliSense when typing text-sh, for instance.

 That's all it takes to add text-shadow support to Tailwind CSS while it's not in the core.